OutSystems/docs-support/src/enterprise/install/add-front-end/add-front-end.md

 # Add a new front-end server to your environment

-Adding more front-end servers to an environment is a simple process of installation and configuration.
+Adding more front-end servers to an environment is a simple process of installation and configuration for your On-Premises installation.
 Your team can add as many front-end servers as needed for unlimited horizontal scalability.
 The Platform Server automatically synchronizes applications to the new front-end servers.

 ## Benefits of this feature